threefoldfoundation/www_threefold_io/content/page/about-us/roadmap/index.md

 <br />
 support a truly interconnected world.
 Our mission is bold
 <br />
-and motivates every step we make
+and motivates every step we make.